Invasive species, also known as exotics, are plants, animals, insects and aquatic species introduced into non-native habitats.

 The state’s waterways are also home to some of the densest concentrations of invasive species in the world.
-This is the case in San Francisco Bay, with its busy ship traffic from around the globe, and the Sacramento-San Joaquin Delta.
+This is the case in the San Francisco Bay, with its busy ship traffic from around the globe, and the adjoining Sacramento-San Joaquin Delta.

 In the past decade, invasive species threats have included trout and bass in Lake Tahoe, water hyacinth in the Delta, and quagga mussels in reservoirs along the lower Colorado River and in the Colorado River Aqueduct that carries water to Southern California.

 Besides water hyacinth, invasive aquatic vegetation in the Delta includes Brazilian waterweed and water primrose.
 Invasive vegetation has increased exponentially in recent years, clogging about 17,400 acres of waterways across the Delta, according to the U.S. Geological Survey (USGS).

 Delta invasives alter water flows, water temperature and the amount of oxygen and nutrients in the water.
 They disrupt sediment transport and turbidity — how clear or cloudy the water is — which in turn affects the quality of habitat for fish, such as longfin and Delta smelt.
 Decreasing turbidity makes young smelt more vulnerable to predators.
 Sediment transport also is important because its deposition across marsh plains protects against predicted sea level rise.